mjj4791/adblock/README.md

 #### Whitelist
 Using the whitelist, you are able to whitelist domains that are blocked by one or more of the dowloaded blocklists.
-The domains listed in the whitelist will not get blocked; the whitelist gets applied after all blocklists are downaloded and combined inti one big blocklist.
+The domains listed in the whitelist will not get blocked; the whitelist gets applied after all blocklists are downaloded and combined into one big blocklist.

 The whitelist is located in `/etc/adblock/adblock.whitelist`.
 Domains you want to whitelist can be added one domain per line.